Hall of Fame basketball coach Jack Ramsay dies

 Prior to his NBA career, Ramsay coached at his alma mater, Saint Joseph's, for 11 seasons.
 The Hawks were 234-72 with seven NCAA Tournament appearances from 1955-66 under Ramsay, reaching the school's only Final Four in 1961.

-Ramsay retired as the second-winningest coach in NBA history and later had a long basketball broadcasting career.
-He was inducted into the Naismith Basketball Hall of Fame in 1992.
+Ramsay later had a long basketball broadcasting career and was inducted into the Naismith Basketball Hall of Fame in 1992.